import numpy as np

 Load in the catalog

-The catalog is available as COSMOSWeb_mastercatalog_v1.fits
+The catalog is available as COSMOSWeb_mastercatalog_v1.fits on the Download page.

 with fits.open('COSMOSWeb_mastercatalog_v1.fits') as hdu:

-hdr = Table(hdu[1].data)
+hdr = hdu[1].header

 cat_photom = Table(hdu[1].data)